Promoting Excellence and Reinforcing Success in Student Transitions

 The PERSIST Path

-In addition to the students already selected as members of the first PERSIST group, all African-American first-years are invited to participate in the program.
+In addition to the students already selected as members of the third PERSIST cohort, all African-American first-years are invited to participate in the program.
 Students who fully engage in PERSIST activities during the first semester will be invited to formally join the program by enrolling in the second semester course Legacy & Tradition [INT 177].
-Students who successfully complete INT 177 will be eligible to apply to become members of the Ida B. Wells Living Learning Community

 Year One: TRANSITION